yanfan-lin/job-tracker-spring-boot/README.md

 ## Project Overview

-Job Tracker is a Spring Boot REST API with registration, login, signed JWT access tokens, and job applications scoped to the authenticated owner.
-It is an interview-defensible early-career backend portfolio project demonstrating practical authentication, authorization, persistence, validation, testing, and containerized local development.
+Job Tracker is a Spring Boot REST API with registration, login, signed JWT, and job applications scoped to the authenticated owner.
+It demonstrates production-style authentication, authorization, persistence, validation, testing, and containerized local development.

+This is the Java/Spring Boot re-architecture of an earlier [FastAPI version](https://github.com/yanfan-lin/job-tracker-API), rebuilt to apply enterprise-grade security, layered design, and deeper test coverage in the Java ecosystem.

 ## Features